 Though the demand is high, employers still want to ensure they hire quality individuals.
 They want to hire graduates who have experienced a curriculum relevant to today’s EHR environment and who possess applicable knowledge and skills.
 A degree from a CAHIIM accredited program signals that graduates meet—and exceed— these standards.

 The UW Bachelor of Science in Health Information Management and Technology (HIMT) degree teaches a unique combination of both health information management (HIM) and health information technology (HIT) skills in a single degree program.
 Since the program is in a flexible, online format, it is a great choice for busy, working adults who want to advance their health information careers.

 The program curriculum adheres to CAHIIM’s strict guidelines, and is continuously updated to ensure that the courses are relevant and helpful.
 For example, the course HIMT 430: Quality Assessment and Improvement, immerses students in a simulated healthcare-like setting, providing practice in making impactful decisions.
 Get an inside look here.

-UW HIMT is a collaboration between four UW campuses: UW-Green Bay, UW-La Crosse, UW-Parkside, and UW-Stevens Point.
+UW HIMT is a collaboration between three UW campuses: UW-Green Bay, UW-Parkside, and UW-Stevens Point.
 All campuses are CAHIIM accredited, or in the process of becoming accredited, for the management track.
 Prospective students should reach out to a home campus for specific information about its CAHIIM accreditation.
 A complete directory of CAHIIM accredited programs is available here.

 The UW HIMT team—including academic directors, program directors, distinguished faculty, and Success Coaches—works hard to maintain a program that benefits both students and employers.
 CAHIIM accreditation ensures that UW HIMT students receive a rigorous and quality education, setting them up to effectively meet the challenges of today’s health information field.